alex-shapiro/cubby/README.md

 ### Why roaring bitmaps?

-**TL;DR** Roaring bitmaps provide an efficient way to compress and compute over number sets, and logical clock accounting is mostly computing over number sets.
+**TL;DR** *Roaring bitmaps provide an efficient way to compress and compute over number sets, and logical clock accounting is mostly computing over number sets.*

 CRDT state sync can take on a few forms.
 Cubby uses a request-response form: peer A requests a state sync from peer B and receives all updates (inserts and deletes) as a response.
-The goal is to minimize the compute requirements and size of request & response while avoiding tombstones or garbage collection.
+Cubby's goal is to minimize compute the requirements and size of request + response pair, while avoiding the complexity of tombstones and garbage collection.

-In the most naive approach, peer B transfers its entire state to A on each sync.
-This approach has the downside of sending lots of unnecessary data.
-Ideally, we want to send the minimum set of inserts and deletes that A needs from B.
+The most naive approach is for peer B to transfer its entire state to A on each sync.
+However, to scale to large data stores we must sync the minimum set of inserts and deletes that A needs from B.

 The minimum set can be found with the following logic: